Updated: 03 November 2025

 Contact us to kick things off.
 This will be more fun than you think!

-You can compare composite decking versus wood costs in two ways: considering the initial price or the lifetime cost.
-Composite decking is slightly more expensive upfront.
-Composite materials are $350 to $500 per square metre.
-Wooden decking, say treated pine, comes in at $220 to $260 per square metre.
+You can compare composite decking versus wood costs in two ways: considering the initial price or considering the lifetime cost.

-Estimate the costs of your decking project with our free composite decking price tool
+You can estimate the costs of your decking project with our free composite decking price tool.

-The graphic below shows a comparison of the total cost of ownership per year for traditional wood versus composite decking:
+The graphic below shows a comparison of the real cost of ownership per year for traditional wood versus composite decking:

-Hardwood decking costs at least $450 per year while maintaining capped composite boards can cost as little as $5 annually.
+Hardwood decking maintenance costs at least $450 per year for sanding, sealing and other treatments – while maintaining capped composite boards can cost as little as $5 annually.

 Related: Why You Can’t Afford to Buy Cheap Composite Decking.

 Composite decking boards are a fully engineered product, which simplifies and speeds up the installation process.
-Boards can be cut but often don’t need it for standard shapes of decking.
+Boards can be cut, but you often won’t need to do this for standard decking layouts.
 The supporting structure (subframes, joists, etc.) are also pre-fabricated for quick assembly and installation.

-By contrast, the installer will likely need to cut timbers onsite when building the deck.
+With timber decking, the installer will likely need to cut timbers onsite when building a natural wood deck.
 It’s a messier process and often takes longer, requiring more specialised knowledge (whereas NexGEN products are manufactured for easy DIY if you so choose).

-If you’re a keen DIY enthusiast, watch our YouTube explainer video on how to build a deck using NexGEN’s DIY DeckCell technology:
+If you’re a keen DIY enthusiast, watch our YouTube explainer video below on how to build a deck using NexGEN’s low profile DIY DeckCell technology:

 How long will your decking last?